A happy face or a sad face: Why we chose 2 buttons as employee feedback

 Research shows that taking time to reflect on your work improves job performance in the long run.

-By employees sharing how their day went, companies start a collective habit that means that HR can lay the foundation to get people more motivated, create meaningful conversations and improve office morale.
+By employees sharing how their day went, companies start a collective habit that means that leaders can lay the foundation to get people more motivated, create meaningful conversations and improve office morale.

-We see our Daily Pulse as continuous improvement in the workplace where HR takes action in response to the feedback given, to increase the bottom line and spice up employee engagement.
+We see our Celpax device as continuous improvement in the workplace where all team managers – supported by HR when needed – take action in response to the feedback given, to increase the bottom line and spice up employee engagement.

 Making a choice: A happy face?